HautaniemiLab/jellyfish/README.md

 ## About

 Copyright (c) 2024 Kari Lavikka.
-See [LICENSE](LICENSE) for details.
+MIT licensed, see [LICENSE](LICENSE) for details.

-Jellyfish Plotter is developed in [The Systems Biology of Drug Resistance in Cancer](https://www.helsinki.fi/en/researchgroups/systems-biology-of-drug-resistance-in-cancer) group at the [University of Helsinki](https://www.helsinki.fi/en).
+Jellyfish is developed in [The Systems Biology of Drug Resistance in Cancer](https://www.helsinki.fi/en/researchgroups/systems-biology-of-drug-resistance-in-cancer) group at the [University of Helsinki](https://www.helsinki.fi/en).